Magpul PMAG 30 .300 BLK

 .300 Blackout is worth buying if you plan to run a suppressor or build a short-barreled rifle: it was designed for 9" barrels, achieves complete powder burn out of short hosts, and can fire true subsonic loads (1,050 fps with 220gr) for hearing-safe suppressed shooting.
 It is not better than 5.56 without a suppressor.
 This guide covers ammo selection (subsonic vs supersonic), the optimal 9" barrel length, suppressor pairing, and the true cost of ownership vs 5.56.

-Compare loads, find optimal barrel lengths, and match suppressors.
+Compare loads, find optimal barrel lengths, and price complete builds.

 This is THE decision that shapes your entire .300 BLK setup.
 Understanding the tradeoffs determines whether .300 BLK makes sense for you.